dsushmitha-12/web102_prework/README.md

 The following **optional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
-May be adding the funders name under the top funded game and runner-up would be also good.
+* [x] May be adding the funders name under the top funded game and runner-up would be also good.

 ## Video Walkthrough